 As an example, the search above directed at the state of Georgia listed a web page about tax credits located at Georgia.org.

 Georgia has tax credits to increase manufacturing, hiring, training, and even attract Hollywood studios to film movies here!
 Did you know that Atlanta is now being called the Hollywood of the South?

 Based on the information above, you’ve probably determined that you may be qualified for tax credits.
 The compliance, documentation requirements, and expertise needed to capture tax credits is a significant barrier to entry, preventing most business owners from feeling they can get a handle on the issue.
 Thankfully, you don’t have to.
 Just as CPAs dedicated themselves to finding deductions, so to do Tax Credit Professionals focus on state and federal credits you can claim.

-We’ve partnered with McMillian & Associates, a leading expert in comprehensive State and Federal Tax Credits for companies around the country.
-We recently hosted them for an educational webinar Tax Credits and Their Importance where great information was shared about tax credits and how to capture and maximize the benefits.
+That’s why we’ve partnered with McMillian & Associates, a leading expert in comprehensive State and Federal Tax Credits for companies around the country.
+We’ve created a series of webinars to help you learn more about tax credits and how to capture and maximize the benefits.